 Family Fun in Orange County, California – Where to Stay

 There are hundreds of accommodation options to consider when you are planning your vacation to soak up the sun and family fun in Orange County, California.
 For accommodation at or near Disneyland, check out the Visit Anaheim website.
-The Orange County Tourism website contains a comprehensive list of hotels and resorts throughout the other OC communities.
+It has a helpful and comprehensive list of hotels and resorts throughout the other OC communities.

 How to Get to Orange County